 - A Native American or Alaska Native

 Absolutely.
 People in Nebraska can go to the Health Insurance Marektplace at Healthcare.gov or call 1-800-318-2596 to look at plans, sign up for health coverage, or update their existing coverage.

-We recommend using the Get Covered Plan Explorer.
+We recommend visiting Healthcare.gov to see your options.
 It’s easy to use and can help with making decisions.

 Local enrollment assisters like Navigators and Certified Application Counselors (CACs) can provide free help with individual questions or the whole enrollment process.
 A list of local assisters and their contact information can be found on Enroll Nebraska’s Enrollment Assister Map.
 Call to set up an appointment or get limited help over the phone.

 Great question!
 Find important dates, health fairs, and events near you on our Events page.